satijalab/sctransform/README.md

 ## Known Issues

 * `Error in is.nan` when a batch variable is used.
 Fixed in the develop branch. ([issue #88](https://github.com/ChristophH/sctransform/issues/88))
+* `node stack overflow` error when Rfast package is loaded.
+The Rfast package does not play nicely with the future.apply package.
+Try to avoid loading the Rfast package.
+See discussions: https://github.com/RfastOfficial/Rfast/issues/5 https://github.com/ChristophH/sctransform/issues/108

 To install from the develop branch run `remotes::install_github("ChristophH/sctransform@develop")`